famished-tiger/Macros4Cuke/README.md

 * Macro-steps may have data arguments,
 * Data values can be passed to the sub-steps.

+In addtion, since version 0.3.01:
+* Sub-steps can be made conditional.

 ## A quick example ##
 Here is a macro-step example taken from our demo files:
 ```cucumber